yrsong15/CellSociety/doc/DESIGN.md

 ### User Interface

 + When Main.java is executed, a short splash message displaying our team name and individual members' names will be shown.
-After the message disappears, the Main Page will feature an empty grid on the left-hand side, as well as four buttons on the right-hand side that each lead to different simulations: Segregation, Fish-Shark, Fire, and Other.
+After the message disappears, the Main Page will feature an empty grid on the left-hand side, as well as four buttons on the right-hand side that each lead to different simulations: **Segregation, Fish-Shark, Spreading Fire, and Other**.
 	* The grid will always be in the same location, regardless of what page the user is on.
-	* Please refer to the picture at the end of this section for visual reference.
+	* **Please refer to the picture at the end of this section for visual reference.**

 + Each simulation model page will contain the following features in common:
-	* Reset (button): The grid will be initialized to its starting state.
+	* **Reset** (button): The grid will be initialized to its starting state.
-	* Start (button): The game engine will run the game loop indefinitely, until the end conditions are reached or until the stop button is clicked.
+	* **Start** (button): The game engine will run the game loop indefinitely, until the end conditions are reached or until the stop button is clicked.
-	* Stop (button): The game engine will halt the game loop.
+	* **Stop** (button): The game engine will halt the game loop.
-	* Play (button): The game engine will run a single iteration of the game loop.
+	* **Play** (button): The game engine will run a single iteration of the game loop.

-	* Size of Cell (text box): The user will input an integer that determines the size of each cell on the grid.
+	* **Size of Cell** (text box): The user will input an integer that determines the size of each cell on the grid.
-	* Delay (text box): The user will input an integer that determines the delay between each iteration of the game loop.
+	* **Delay** (text box): The user will input an integer that determines the delay between each iteration of the game loop.

-	* Run Another Simulation (button): The user will be moved back to the **Main Page**, the initial page that contains the empty grid and the four buttons that each lead to different simulations.
+	* **Run Another Simulation** (button): The user will be moved back to the **Main Page**, the initial page that contains the empty grid and the four buttons that each lead to different simulations.

++ **Segregation** model will also contain the following:
+	* **Similar** (text box): User will input an integer between 0-100 to denote the percentage of similar neighbors that are required for happiness.
+	*  **Ratio** (text box): User will input an integer between 0-100 to denote the initial ratio between the two ethnicities represented.
+	* **Empty** (text box): User will input an integer between 0-100 to denote the percentage of empty cells.

++ **Fish-Shark** model will also contain the following:
+	* **Fish %** (text box): User will input an integer between 0-100 to denote the initial percentage of fish.
+	* **Shark %** (text box): User will input an integer between 0-100 to denote the initial percentage of shark.
+	* **Fish Breed %** (text box): User will input an integer to denote the number of turns it takes for a single fish to breed.
+	* **Shark Breed %** (text box): User will input an integer to denote the number of turns it takes for a single shark to breed.
+	* **Shark Starve %** (text box): User will input an integer to denote the number of turns it takes for a single shark to starve, i.e. the number of consecutive turns it takes for the shark to die without consuming any fish.

++ **Spreading Fire** model will also contain the following:
+	* **Fish %** (text box): User will input an integer between 0-100 to denote the percentage of a tree catching fire.

++ **Other** model will also contain the following:
+	* Specific details required for simulation( ex: Game of Life model)

 ![User Interface Diagram](user_interface_diagram.jpg "User Interface Diagram")